cjdbarlow/bedside-notebook/anaesthesia/ent/tonsillectomy.md

 * OSA

 ##Considerations
+* Indication for surgery
+Primary pathology may affect choice of predmedication, opioids, and choice of discharge destination.
 * A
 	* Risk of difficult mask ventilation and intubation
+	* Discussion with surgeon about preferred airway
 * B
 	* Presence and severity of OSA will affect:
 		* Sensitivity to opioids and sedatives